-Pro Templates and Modules incorporate user-experience (UX) norms for common visitor intents.
+Professional templates and modules incorporate user-experience (UX) norms for common visitor intents.
 Ultimately, this helps you close more leads of higher quality because the experience feels 'right' with minimal friction.

 This change impacts marketing teams most in the visual design area.
 Refocussed to fall under Content Design, it's handled differently from development tasks, and generally, in separate layers or phases.

 Remember the good old days of matching Photoshop flats "pixel perfect" or selecting WordPress Themes?
 These still exist, of course.
-Pixel-perfect designs are often found at the high-cost custom design & development end, whereas pre-made themes are found at the low-cost, one-size-fits-all end.
-The new templates and modules approach can be found somewhere in the middle (and is our preferred approach).
+Pixel-perfect designs are often found at the high-cost custom design & development end, whereas pre-made basic themes are found at the low-cost, one-size-fits-all end.
+The pre-developed templates and modules approach can be found somewhere in the middle (and is our preferred approach).

 In modern template-based design & development, we have 4 primary layers where different aspects of web design are handled: